muhlba91/homelab-kubernetes-home-infrastructure/README.md

 k0s:
   version: the k0s Kubernetes version
   argocdApps:
+    enabled: enables automated sync for the applications
     version: the version of the argocd-apps Helm chart to deploy
   cilium:
+    enabled: enables deployment of cilium
     version: the version of the argocd-apps Helm chart to deploy initially
 ```